 Q: What’s all this about teaching Ruqyah combinations, that a certain verse has a certain power.
 Where’s your daleel (evidence)?

 A: There are evidences that state certain verses are good for certain things.
 For example, there’s a hadith that states that it was Shaytan himself that revealed Ayatul-Kursi is the verse to ward off evil during the night.

-It is shown many times in the Quran, that the Quran was revealed for 2 things; 1. a mercy to mankind and 2. a healing for mankind.
-These are explicit verses in the Quran showing the importance of using Quran as a healing for mankind.
+It is recorded in the Quran that the Quran was revealed for 2 things; 1. a mercy to mankind and 2. a healing for mankind.
+There are explicit verses in the Quran showing the importance of using Quran as a healing for mankind.
 However, the methods on how to use the Quran as a healing tool is not explicitly shown in the Quran.
 In fact, even the Sunnah of Muhammad (SAW) has limited explanation in terms of techniques.
 This course teaches you proven techniques that have derived from many years of research and practice to have a positive healing impact on a person.

 Q: Do you have Ijazah to teach Ruqyah?

 A: Ruqyah is heavily dependent upon your personal connection to Allah (SWT).
 Therefore if Allah wants to take someone’s ability of Ruqyah away, he shall do so whenever he wishes to.
 This also means that the healing only comes by the permission of Allah.

 This course was designed not from an Ijazah given by a certain Sheikh, but rather, for a greater reason, that is, as a responsibility that a Raqi has in order to take the initial stepping stone in elevating the art of healing from Allah.